SrinathAlla18/Best-Match/README.md

 # Best-Match
+RESULTS:

+SIFT method results:
+The name of the perfect match is
+Highest keypoint matches
+The total list of matches

+correlation method results:
+The largest coefficient is 0.1435698
+The name of the perfect match is

 The main aim is to find the best match between the query images and the aerial image.
  I used two methods to solve the problem